Femi-Ted/U10SoccerTeamManager/README.md

 5. That valid inputs are taken and no attempt is made by user to break the application by passing extraneous data types into each text field.

-6. That all fields are not expected to pass null or empty values through.
+6. That user is not expected to pass null or empty values to the fields.

 7. That a Preferred Playing position is always selected for a player